arnorhs/prettier-check/README.md

-**Prettier Check** is a github action that provides a way to setup and run `prettier --check` on your code, using your defined prettier version and dependencies without custom hacks.
+**Prettier Check** is a github action that provides a way to setup and run `prettier --check` on your code, using your defined prettier version and prettier plugins without custom hacks.

 ## Why?